bootstrap-vue/bootstrap-vue/docs/components/form-select/README.md

 grid column.

-### Contextual States
+## Contextual States
-Bootstrap includes validation styles for danger, warning, and success states on most form controls.
+Bootstrap includes validation styles for `valid` and `invalid` states on most form controls.
-The `<b-select>` will need to be wrapped inside a `<b-form-fieldset>` component.

 Generally speaking, you’ll want to use a particular state for specific types of feedback:
-- `danger` is great for when there’s a blocking or required field.
+- `'invalid'` is great for when there’s a blocking or required field.
 A user must fill in this field properly to submit the form.
-- `warning` works well for input values that are in progress, like password strength, or soft validation before a user attempts to submit a form.
-- `success` is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.
+- `'valid'` is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.
+- `null` Displays no validation state

+To apply one of the contextual states on `<b-form-select>`, set the `state` prop to `'invalid'`, `'valid'`, or `null`.

 To apply one of the contextual states on `<b-form-select>`, set the `state` prop to `danger`, `warning`, or `success` on the `<b-form-fieldset>` that wraps